-Middle School/Junior High School—Grades 6, 7, 8, 9
+Middle School/Junior High School—Grades 5, 6, 7, 8, 9

 Ninth graders must compete at the level in which the chapter affiliates.
 For example, if the ninth grade is housed in a high school 9-12, the student must compete in high school events.
-If the ninth grade is housed at a 6-9 or 7-9 school, ninth grade students must compete in middle school events.
+If the ninth grade is housed in a 6-9 or 7-9 school, ninth grade students must compete in middle school events.

 A. It is the intent of TSA, Inc. to involve as many different TSA members as possible in competitive events and provide recognition in a setting of fair play practices using TSA event guidelines.

 C. TSA membership rights extend through the year of graduation.
-It is permissible for students who graduate midyear to compete at the national conference that immediately follows the end-of year graduation.
+It is permissible for students who graduate midyear to compete at the national conference that immediately follows their end-of- year graduation.

 D. Students must be registered and be in attendance at the national TSA conference in order to enter and become a finalist in any event.